-- the FSK demodulators deliver asynchronous data

-- in synchronous transmissions, the modem should also provide to the destination computer, the receive clock RxCk of frequency f{bit} (or f{symbol} for transmissions mapping more than one bit/symbol), which should be synchronized to the demodulated data; this means that the negative edges of the synchronized clock should coincide to the bit-changing moments, if the signals are represented in a positive logic.

-- to accomplish this, the demodulated asynchronous data are employed as a reference signal in the dynamic and fast synchronization circuits of a synchronization block, as the one described in the BB transmissions chapter.

-- the synchronization block consists of a dynamic synchro circuit and sometimes of a fast synchro one; the resynchronization circuit is not required, because a phase incertitude of 180° of the reference signal may not occur.
-The synchronization block also delivers data that are synchronous with the RxCk.

-- the dynamic synchro, synchronizes a local clock with frequency f{bit} , because the binary FSK carries 1 bit/symbol, using a $f{atack} = 2^n \cdot f{bit}$.

-- as a phase reference signal, the phase comparator employs the asynchronous demodulated data.

-- during the RTS/CTS interval, the data pattern transmitted the 1:1 pattern provided by the modem, because it ensures a maximum number of transitions of the phase reference signal.
+- the FSK demodulators deliver asynchronous data - in synchronous transmissions, the modem should also provide to the destination computer, the receive clock RxCk of frequency f{bit} , which should be synchronized to the demodulated data; this means that the negative edges of the synchronized clock should coincide to the bit-changing moments. - to accomplish this, the demodulated asynchronous data are employed as a reference signal in the dynamic and fast synchronization circuits of a synchronization block, as the one described in the BB transmissions chapter. - the synchronization block consists of a dynamic synchro circuit and sometimes of a fast synchro one; the resynchronization circuit is not required, because a phase incertitude of 180° of the reference signal may not occur.
+The synchronization block also delivers data that are synchronous with the RxCk. - the dynamic synchro, synchronizes a local clock with frequency f{bit} , because the binary FSK carries 1 bit/symbol, using a $f{atack} = 2^n \cdot f{bit}$. - as a phase reference signal, the phase comparator employs the asynchronous demodulated data. - during the RTS/CTS interval, the data pattern transmitted the 1:1 pattern provided by the modem, because it ensures a maximum number of transitions of the phase reference signal.